Relationships – mastering giving and receiving

-Let us look at the very basics – the giving and receiving in the relationship.
-Fundamentally, that is what the relationship is all about – that you give, and that you receive.
+Let us look at the very basics – the giving and receiving in relationships.
+Fundamentally, that is what relationships are all about – that you give, and that you receive.
 But in order for a relationship to work well, and become dynamic, both parties ought to master both giving and receiving.
 If both parties mainly are concerned about receiving, the relationship will not last long.
 The best recipe for success and making a relationship last, is to learn to give unconditionally.
 Two mature persons with such an attitude, usually get on well together.

 Therefore, before you marry, you are meant to develop your ability to give.
 You develop your heart through a growing period, by experiencing different phases of love.
 That way, you and your ability to express love become mature.
 Becoming a more mature and giving person is a gradual process that requires time and effort.

 From the viewpoint of giving and receiving, the first phase of such a development begins already at the infant stage.
 Then life is all about receiving love from mum and dad.
 The little one is completely dependent on his or her parents.

 Children come from the love relationship between father and mother.
 That’s why the child’s heart is extremely sensitive to the relationship between mum and dad.
 The little one feels so happy when the parents express their love to each other.
 The child stage is incredibly important.
 If the child feels that it is loved by the parents, there are good chances that the child, when it grows up, may himself get a solid marriage and become a good father or mother.
 Parental love is the children’s decisive foundation in life and represents the motivation for them to develop their own mind and heart.
 When the child feels mother’s and father’s love, the child’s heart develops.

 The next stage in the development of heart, is siblings’ love.
 The child starts learning to give.
 It shares with others, exchanges things and discovers that by giving, something comes in return.
 That way, you get friends and develop the ability to express siblings’ love or love of one’s neighbour.